miniwdl-ext/lambdash-efs/README.md

 # lambdash-efs

-This is a fork of [lambdash by Eric Hammond](https://alestic.com/2015/06/aws-lambda-shell-2/), an AWS Lambda function that simply runs a shell command inside the Lambda runtime environment and returns its standard output & error; accompanied by a local command-line invocation helper.
+This is a fork of [lambdash by Eric Hammond](https://alestic.com/2015/06/aws-lambda-shell-2/), an AWS Lambda function that simply runs a shell command inside the Lambda runtime and returns its standard output & error; accompanied by a local command-line invocation helper.

-We've modernized it to deploy using [Terraform](https://www.terraform.io/), and also to make the [Lambda function mount an existing EFS file system](https://docs.aws.amazon.com/lambda/latest/dg/services-efs.html) at `/mnt/efs`.
-This provides a *serverless* facility to browse & manage EFS contents; filling a gap that exists while AWS Console has no EFS contents browser, CloudShell can't mount EFS, etc.
+We've modernized it to deploy using [Terraform](https://www.terraform.io/), and to make the [Lambda function mount an existing EFS file system](https://docs.aws.amazon.com/lambda/latest/dg/services-efs.html) at `/mnt/efs`.
+This provides a *serverless* facility to browse & manage EFSs contents, whenever needed at negligible cost; filling a gap that exists while AWS Console lacks a browser for EFS contents, CloudShell can't mount EFS, etc.

 ### How to

 Requirements:

-* Local console configured with administrator credentials for your AWS account
+* Local terminal with administrator credentials for your AWS account
 * git, terraform, python3, boto3
-* Existing EFS file system, specifically:
+* Existing EFS file system, and specifically:
   * EFS Access Point (`fsap-xxxx`)
   * VPC subnet (`subnet-xxxx`) that can reach the EFS
   * Security Group (`sg-xxxx`) that can reach the EFS